xelerance/Openswan/docs/UNITTESTING.md

 This section begins the documentation of the various #define which the seam system uses to enable certain mocks.

+`NO_SEAM_RSASIG`

-NO\_SEAM\_RSASIG - used by seam_rsasig.c to mock: ikev2_calculate_rsa_sha1,
+- used by seam_rsasig.c to mock: ikev2_calculate_rsa_sha1,
   ikev2_calculate_psk_auth, ikev2_verify_psk_auth,
   ikev2_check_key_seam, and ikev2_verify_rsa_sha1

-              This is used by most libpluto test cases to remove processing and generation of RSA signatures for IKEv1 and IKEv2.
+- This is used by most libpluto test cases to remove processing and generation of RSA signatures for IKEv1 and IKEv2.
   The test cases ikev2crypto do not mock these.

+`NAPT_ENABLED`

-NAPT_ENABLED  if set 1, then code to perform IPv4 NAPT transition of incoming
-              packets will be done.
+- if set 1, then code to perform IPv4 NAPT transition of incoming packets will be done.
 This should be enabled on the "public" machine to indicate that the initiator is behind a NAT.
   (Not related NO_SEAM_NATT though)

+`NO_SEAM_NATT`

-NO\_SEAM\_NATT if set, then do not include seams for nat_traversal.c
+- if set, then do not include seams for nat_traversal.c